Don’t Tick Me Off! Know What Ticks Carry Lyme Disease

 It’s the time of year when the days are getting longer and we are filled with a restlessness, a desire to be outside and to commune with nature.
 But before you dive headfirst into a bed of daffodils, remember – it’s tick season!
 And, as we know, ticks carry Lyme disease.

 Lyme disease, caused by the bacterium, Borrelia burgdorferi, is spread through the bite of infected ticks.
 According to the Centers for Disease Control (CDC), “typical symptoms include fever, headache, fatigue, and a characteristic skin rash called erythema migrans.
 If left untreated, infection can spread to joints, the heart, and the nervous system.”

-This disease is spread through ticks and can attach to any part of the body, favoring the groin, armpit and scalp. *Typically, the tick must be attached for 36 to 48 hours or more before the bacterium can be transmitted.
+This disease is spread by the bite of the black-legged tick (Ixodes scapularis) which attaches to any part of the body, favoring the groin, armpit and scalp.
+Typically, the tick must be attached for 36 to 48 hours or more before the bacterium can be transmitted.

 Lyme disease is treatable, especially if caught in the beginning stages.
 However, there are ways to ensure that you don’t catch it in the first place!
 Whether it’s applying bug spray, or donning a broad brimmed hat, you should always take precautions before stepping outdoors.

 Mosquito Squad’s 6Cs of Tick Control offer some great tips for avoiding unnecessary contact with these pests.

 Clear Out: Reduce your tick exposure by clearing out areas where lawn and tree debris gathers.
 Ticks thrive in moist, shady areas and tend to die in sunny, dry areas.
 Don't position playground equipment, decks, or patios near treed areas.

 Clean: Eliminate leaf litter by cleaning it around the house and lawn edges.
 We also recommend mowing tall grass to keep your lawn short.